Symeon of Durham

 The Historia Regum concludes with a rubric:

-Here ends the history of Symeon, of pleasant and holy memory, monk and precentor of the Church of St Cuthbert, of Durham, embracing a period of 429 years and four months.
+Here ends the history of Symeon, of pleasant and holy memory, monk and precentor of the Church of St Cuthbert of Durham; 429 years and four months.

 It is possible that the annals 1119–1129, and some items of northern interest inserted into the Florence of Worcester section, are indeed the work of Symeon of Durham.
 Perhaps the Historia Regum is a collection of materials gathered by Symeon with the intention of producing a coherent history, but death prevented him from putting his plan into action.